DiracFermi1411/Multi-view-Stereo/README.md

-# Mutil-view-Stereo
+# Multi-view-Stereo

 For implementation details, please refer to the accompanying .py files.
-The logic is straightforward and easy to reimplement, so no additional documentation is provided here.
+The logic is straightforward and easy to reimplement, so you don't need any additional documentation here.